 Women Arts – funding programmes specifically for women in the arts.

 I get approached, from time to time, by hopeful writers thinking I can help them get published.
 Truth is, apart from trying to get my own work published, I don’t work in publishing though I do provide writing, coaching and editing services in a freelance capacity, to publishing houses and writers.
-And, as you know, through Wadadli Pen I try to help writers grow, and I share what information I can about writing and the publishing process on this and my other site – from the reading room to the resources page to right here, opportunities and its spin-off opportunities too (where I post pending submission/application deadlines).
+And, as you know, through Wadadli Pen I try to help writers grow, and I share what information I can about writing and the publishing process on this and my other site – from the reading rooms (search to find) to the resources page to right here, opportunities and its spin-off opportunities too (where I post pending submission/application deadlines).
 You can use search on this site to find any of those.
-Beyond that I’m not in a position to publish anyone but I hope the information and services I provide help to open that door to publishing to others.
+Beyond that I’m not in a position to publish anyone but I hope the information I share and services I provide help to open that door to publishing to others.
 In light of the questions about publishing, I thought I’d begin posting about Caribbean and Caribbean friendly publishing houses, and expanding.
 My main advice though is do your research – see what types of books they publish, visit their website, and follow their submission guidelines and if they have none posted contact them with a query letter.
-From recent experience I should add the reminder that they may or may not reply, and its unlikely that they’ll respond quickly; be patient and cast your net wide, be prepared for the possible rejection (unless you’re seriously blessed, there’s just no way around it).
-If you can, get an agent to help you with the process, especially since some – like Simon & Schuster which published my book Oh Gad! via its Strebor imprint, do not review unsolicited materials – that’s not unusual especially with the bigger US publishers and likely in other markets as well.
+From recent experience I should add the reminder that they may or may not reply, and it’s unlikely that they’ll respond quickly; be patient and cast your net wide, be prepared for the possible rejection (unless you’re seriously blessed, there’s just no way around it).
+If you can, get an agent to help you with the process, especially since some do not review unsolicited materials – that’s not unusual especially with the bigger US publishers and likely in other markets as well.
 If you believe in your writing, don’t give up.
 See information about different types of publishers here .
 The listing below is primarily traditional publishers not self-publishing or DIY options – though some like Bamboo do provide such services for a fee and some like She Writes are hybrids.
 Disclaimer: Some of these publishing houses I’ve worked with, some I haven’t, some I’ve had good experiences with, some not as good, some I’ve moved on from, some I still publish with, some I may publish with in future.
 Point, these are not endorsements – just information (blurbs mostly lifted from their ‘about’ page with a link where possible to their submissions page) – do your RESEARCH and make up your own mind.

 Annick – Canada based, it’s “one of the most innovative and cutting-edge publishers of fiction and nonfiction for children and young adults”, according to its about page.
 It’s one of the specialty imprints listed on the page of publishing partners put together by Hands across the Sea – a US based non profit operating in the Caribbean and former Wadadli Pen partner.
-N.B. under specialty imprints they also mention California based and focused Heyday and Human Kinetics which it says “has a great lineup of how-to sports books, including cricket—a Caribbean favorite”.

 Book Smugglers – Starting in 2017, they are looking to publish four speculative fiction novellas a year.
 They are looking for diversity, subversion, genre crossovers for middle school (to use the American vernacular) up to adult, with a word count between 17, 500 and 40,000.
 Go here for the rest.

 CaribbeanReads is the publisher of my book Musical Youth – second placed for the inaugural Burt Award for teen/YA fiction.
+It is also the publisher of my children’s picture book Lost!
+A Caribbean Sea Adventure.

 Carlong – This Jamaica-based publishing house promises “educational and cultural publications”.
 Here’s their link.